starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "You don't have a headache.
 You have a heartache.
 It's a girl.
 I'm a mother.
 I can tell."

 "No, that's not it.
 I think I'll worry myself about girls in college."
 This was not entirely true.
 There was red haired Alice, but she had been two years ahead of him and quite hard to corner as she was so busy with band.
 But she was the only redhead in his school, and that characteristic had set her apart in his mind, led him to a fantasy of what she must be like that was hard to shake off.
 But that old desire had been put far in the back of his mind as he concluded she would never be his.
-The dream of his seemed to suggest his odds would increase in college, when he did remember a short fling in his junior year that resulted in a few consumations.
+The dream of his seemed to suggest his odds would increase in college, when he did remember a short fling in his junior year that resulted in a few consummations.

 "Oh, yes, your ambition.
 You know, it would of course be more suitable to find a girl once at college, or in your profession, when your pathway to settling down was a little more clear.
 But the heart does not wait for things like ambitions.
 If there is someone now..." his mother said, traces of anticipation detectable.